minuske7/Minuske-MC-Mods/README.md

 ## 📥 How to Download
 1. Click the **[Portal Link](https://minuske7.github.io/Minuske-MC-Mods/)** above.
 2. Search for your favorite mods.
-3. For the GodBridge mod, make sure you are subscribed to the channel to unlock the link!
+3. For the mods, make sure you are subscribed to the channel to unlock the link!

 ---
 © 2026 Minuske7 | Powered by GitHub Pages